 Placement by the District Attorney is not an offer of future employment; however students from this program have been extremely successful at securing post bar DA positions in several counties including Los Angeles, San Diego, Orange County, Riverside, Sacramento, San Francisco, Contra Costa, San Bernardino and Ventura.

-For further information, contact Professor Poehls at Susan.Poehls@lls.edu or apply through Symplicity on the Practica webpage.
+For further information, contact Professor John Henry at John.Henry@lls.edu or Professor Susan Poehls at Susan.Poehls@lls.edu.
+Apply through Symplicity on the Practica webpage.